ToolJet/ToolJet/docs/docs/deployment/ec2.md

 1. Setup a PostgreSQL database.(Please make sure that the EC2 machine which runs the ToolJet application is able to connect to the database.)

-2. Login to your aws management console and go to the EC2 management page.
+2. Login to your AWS management console and go to the EC2 management page.

 3. Under the Images section, click on the `AMIs` button.